jnozzi/cocoadev.com/SiteContent/General/AutomaticReleaseProperties.markdown

 Good point.
 Using this with non-retained properties would be a very bad idea.
 Thanks for the feedback.

 ----
-Once you have the property name you can go straight to KVC and use <code>setValue:forKey:</code> to clear the property.
+Once you have the property name you can go straight to KVC and use     setValue:forKey: to clear the property.
 This will save you from the above and may be better for other situations as well.
 It will also have the effect of zeroing out your dynamic properties, which could be good or bad depending on the situation.

 ----